LauraChow77/GlobalUrbanMapper/README.md

 Before starting with the project, make sure to fulfill the following prerequisites:

 1. **Google Earth Engine Account:** Our project uses GEE for multimodal data generation.
 Make sure you have a GEE account that can be used to run the provided GEE code.
 If you don't have an account, visit [Google Earth Engine](https://courses.spatialthoughts.com/gee-sign-up.html#non-commercial-users) to sign up.
-2. **MMSegmentation**: The project relies on MMSegmentation version 0.29.0.
-For detailed installation instructions, please follow the guide in our [Get Started section](https://github.com/open-mmlab/mmsegmentation/blob/main/docs/en/get_started.md#installation).
-3. **Rasterio**: We use Rasterio for reading and writing raster data.
-You can install it using pip or conda.

 ## Usage Guidelines
 This repository includes three main components: the JavaScript code for data generation using Google Earth Engine, the global urban mapping model (i.e., GLobal Urban Mapper), and the prediction code using MMSegmentation.
 Here's how to use each component: